cloud441/NLPSentimentDetection/README.md

 source NLP_env/bin/activate # select the specific activate according to your shell.
 # else, create a Python virtual environment with your IDE, and go inside.

-# Install all python packages:
+# Install all python modules:
 pip install -r requirements.txt